Stealthy Kernel Rootkit: https://github.com/MatheuZSecurity/Singularity

 return bytes(encoded)

-While XOR is cryptographically weak, it serves our purpose:
+While XOR is cryptographically weak, it serves our purpose for disk-based evasion:

 - Fast to encode/decode